SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/servicenow/set-up-servicenow-connections.md

 Before setting up ServiceNow integration, contact your ServiceNow account manager to make sure that your organization has a subscription for Event Management.

-To configure a Webhook connection, you must have a [Sumo Logic role] (../../Users-and-Roles/Manage-Roles.md "Manage Roles") that grants you the Manage connections capability.
+To configure a Webhook connection, you must have a [Sumo Logic role](../../users-and-roles/roles/create-manage-roles.md) that grants you the Manage connections capability.

 ## Set up a ServiceNow connection